movestore/SegmentPlot-Raster/README.md

 ## Documentation
 For a set of movement tracks an interactive raster map is generated.
 For better visibility the raster is overlaid with  (10 m resolution) coastlines that were downloaded from https://www.naturalearthdata.com/.

 The creation of the raster map starts with a transformation of the tracks into spatial lines and a transformation of those lines to the `aeqd`(area equal distance) projection.
 This is necessary for regular raster cells.

+The next steps depend on the selected rasterization method.
+1) sf_rasterize transforms the data into a line segment object and determines which cells are crossed or touched by the line.
+Here simply the events of touching/crossing are summed up over the individuals.
-Next, if the fasterize method is selected, buffers with width 1/4 of the grid size are calculated around the lines and transformed into a raster.
-If the rasterize method is selected, the spatial lines are directly transformed into a raster with values being the number of lines passing through the respective cell.
+2)For the fasterize method, first buffers with width 1/4 of the grid size are calculated around the lines.
+The resulting polygons are then transformed into a raster.
+3) If the rasterize method is selected, the spatial lines are directly transformed into a raster with values being the number of lines passing through the respective cell.
+Here the lengths of the line segments passing through each cell are summed.

 :warning: Input segments of length < 2 are removed.
 The case that there are no segments of at least 2 locations in the input data set is indicated by a warning, but the code is still attempted to run.
 This will lead to an error.